KaiwenChe/Chatbot_Experiments/README.md

 1. `POST /api/chat`: Send a message and receive a response
 2. `GET /api/chat_histories`: Retrieve a list of all chat histories
 3. `POST /api/load_chat`: Load a specific chat history
+4. `POST /api/delete_chat`: Delete a specific chat history

 ## Recent Updates

+- Implemented delete chat functionality
+- Added a "New Chat" button to start fresh conversations
+- Improved thread safety in the backend using read-write locks
+- Fixed UI bug with chat history selection highlight
-- Refactored frontend to use ES6 modules for better code organization
+- Refactored frontend JavaScript for better state management and user interactions
-- Restructured project to follow Flask best practices with 'static' and 'templates' folders
-- Fixed issues with serving static files (CSS and JavaScript)
-- Implemented a simple state management system for the frontend
-- Improved chat history loading and management in the frontend

 ## Known Issues and Solutions

 - File path issues on Windows: Resolved by using `os.path.join` for cross-platform compatibility
+- Race conditions in chat history management: Resolved by implementing read-write locks

 ## Future Improvements